On this page

 At a glance

 AOD-9604 is a synthetic fragment of human growth hormone designed to isolate the fat-burning effects of GH without raising IGF-1 or disrupting blood sugar.
-It has an excellent safety record from 900+ trial participants.
-However, its pivotal Phase IIb trial for weight loss failed — and most marketing claims ignore that fact.
+It was well tolerated across 900+ trial participants.
+However, its pivotal Phase IIb trial for weight loss failed in 2007, no new human trial has been run since, and FDA says it has identified serious adverse events of unclear causality — facts most marketing claims omit.

 Consistent fat reduction in obese mouse and rat models.
 Results did not translate to human efficacy in the Phase IIb trial.

 Phase IIa showed modest weight loss (2.6 kg vs 0.8 kg).
 Phase IIb (OPTIONS, n=536) failed its primary endpoint.
-Safety proven across 900+ participants, but efficacy was not.
+Tolerability was established across 900+ participants; efficacy was not.

 How are these scores calculated?

-AOD-9604 has genuinely excellent safety data — and a failed efficacy trial.
-Here's what that means: the compound is well-tolerated and does not cause the hormonal side effects of growth hormone.
-But its pivotal weight loss trial did not work.
-Most of what you'll read online omits this.
+AOD-9604 has good trial tolerability data — and a failed efficacy trial.
+Here's what that means: the compound was well-tolerated in six oral-dosing trials and does not cause the hormonal side effects of growth hormone.
+But its pivotal weight loss trial did not work, FDA has since said it identified serious adverse events of unclear causality, and the injectable form most people use was never tested.
+Most of what you'll read online omits all of this.

 New research, delivered clearly